davies-jack/ubio-tt/README.md

 With **both** the Typescript compiler (`npm run dev`) and the Mongo instance running, run `npm run test` to run the tests.
 This is done with Supertest, alongside Mocha and Chai.

+## Considerations

+If a document does not exist when you try to delete it, it will return a 404.

 ## Endpoints avaliable

 ### GET /